SimonGomezUniv/doc/td_auth.md

 ## Bonus

-In a PROD environment, you can andshould use a dedicated middleware instead of custom code to handle security.
+In a PROD environment, you can and should use a dedicated middleware instead of custom code to handle security.

 For a nodejs App, the passport library is a good implementation to look uppon [https://www.npmjs.com/package/passport](https://www.npmjs.com/package/passport)

-For webaps, as seen in OWASP presentation, lots of risk are to be covered.
+For webaps, lots of risk are to be covered.
 A good starting point : [https://blog.risingstack.com/node-js-security-checklist/](https://blog.risingstack.com/node-js-security-checklist/)